astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/02-scientific-computing-core/07-numpy-fundamentals.md

 3. van der Walt, S., Colbert, S. C., & Varoquaux, G. (2011). **The NumPy array: a structure for efficient numerical computation**. *Computing in Science & Engineering*, 13(2), 22-30.

-4. The LIGO Scientific Collaboration.
-(2016). **Observation of gravitational waves from a binary black hole merger**. *Physical Review Letters*, 116(6), 061102. - Acknowledges NumPy's role in the discovery.
+4. Abbott, B. P., et al. (2016). **Observation of gravitational waves from a binary black hole merger**. *Physical Review Letters*, 116(6), 061102. - First detection of gravitational waves.

-5. Abbott, B. P., et al. (2016). **GW150914: First results from the search for binary black hole coalescence with Advanced LIGO**. *Physical Review D*, 93(12), 122003. - Details the NumPy-based PyCBC pipeline.
+5. Usman, S. A., et al. (2016). **The PyCBC search for gravitational waves from compact binary coalescence**. *Classical and Quantum Gravity*, 33(21), 215004. - Details the PyCBC pipeline that uses NumPy.

-6. Canton, K., et al. (2014). **Implementing a search for aligned-spin neutron star-black hole systems with advanced ground based gravitational wave detectors**. *Physical Review D*, 90(8), 082004. - The PyCBC pipeline paper.
+6. Dal Canton, T., et al. (2014). **Implementing a search for aligned-spin neutron star-black hole systems with advanced ground based gravitational wave detectors**. *Physical Review D*, 90(8), 082004. - PyCBC development paper.

 7. Borucki, W. J., et al. (2010). **Kepler planet-detection mission: introduction and first results**. *Science*, 327(5968), 977-980. - Kepler mission overview.

+8. Koch, D. G., et al. (2010). **Kepler mission design, realized photometric performance, and early science**. *The Astrophysical Journal Letters*, 713(2), L79. - Details Kepler's data analysis.

-8. Ivezić, Ž., et al. (2019). **LSST: From science drivers to reference design and anticipated data products**. *The Astrophysical Journal*, 873(2), 111. - Vera Rubin Observatory data challenges.
+9. Ivezić, Ž., et al. (2019). **LSST: From science drivers to reference design and anticipated data products**. *The Astrophysical Journal*, 873(2), 111. - Vera Rubin Observatory data challenges.

+10. Jurić, M., et al. (2017). **The LSST data management system**. *Astronomical Data Analysis Software and Systems XXV*, 512, 279. - Details the 15-20 TB nightly data rate.

-9. Virtanen, P., et al. (2020). **SciPy 1.0: fundamental algorithms for scientific computing in Python**. *Nature Methods*, 17(3), 261-272. - Shows NumPy's foundational role.
+11. Virtanen, P., et al. (2020). **SciPy 1.0: fundamental algorithms for scientific computing in Python**. *Nature Methods*, 17(3), 261-272. - Shows NumPy's foundational role.

-10. Hunter, J. D. (2007). **Matplotlib: A 2D graphics environment**. *Computing in Science & Engineering*, 9(3), 90-95. - Matplotlib's dependence on NumPy.
+12. Hunter, J. D. (2007). **Matplotlib: A 2D graphics environment**. *Computing in Science & Engineering*, 9(3), 90-95. - Matplotlib's dependence on NumPy.

-11. McKinney, W. (2010). **Data structures for statistical computing in python**. *Proceedings of the 9th Python in Science Conference*, 445, 51-56. - Pandas built on NumPy.
+13. McKinney, W. (2010). **Data structures for statistical computing in python**. *Proceedings of the 9th Python in Science Conference*, 445, 51-56. - Pandas built on NumPy.

-12. Pedregosa, F., et al. (2011). **Scikit-learn: Machine learning in Python**. *Journal of Machine Learning Research*, 12, 2825-2830. - scikit-learn's NumPy foundation.
+14. Pedregosa, F., et al. (2011). **Scikit-learn: Machine learning in Python**. *Journal of Machine Learning Research*, 12, 2825-2830. - scikit-learn's NumPy foundation.

-13. VanderPlas, J. (2016). **Python Data Science Handbook**.
+15. VanderPlas, J. (2016). **Python Data Science Handbook**.
 O'Reilly Media. - Comprehensive NumPy coverage for data science.

-14. Johansson, R. (2019). **Numerical Python: Scientific Computing and Data Science Applications with Numpy, SciPy and Matplotlib** (2nd ed.).
+16. Johansson, R. (2019). **Numerical Python: Scientific Computing and Data Science Applications with Numpy, SciPy and Matplotlib** (2nd ed.).
 Apress.

-15. Hubble, E. (1929). **A relation between distance and radial velocity among extra-galactic nebulae**. *Proceedings of the National Academy of Sciences*, 15(3), 168-173. - The original Hubble constant paper referenced in exercises.
+17. Hubble, E. (1929). **A relation between distance and radial velocity among extra-galactic nebulae**. *Proceedings of the National Academy of Sciences*, 15(3), 168-173. - The original Hubble constant paper referenced in exercises.

+---

 ## Next Chapter Preview

 In Chapter 8: Matplotlib - Visualizing Your Universe, you'll discover how to transform the NumPy arrays you've mastered into publication-quality visualizations.
 You'll learn to create everything from simple line plots to complex multi-panel figures displaying astronomical data.
 Using the same NumPy arrays you've been working with, you'll visualize spectra with proper wavelength scales, create color-magnitude diagrams from stellar catalogs, display telescope images with world coordinate systems, and generate the kinds of plots that appear in research papers.
 You'll master customization techniques to control every aspect of your figures, from axis labels with LaTeX formatting to colormaps optimized for astronomical data.
-The NumPy operations you've learned — slicing for zooming into data, masking for highlighting specific objects, and meshgrid for creating coordinate systems — become the foundation for creating compelling scientific visualizations.
+The NumPy operations you've learned – slicing for zooming into data, masking for highlighting specific objects, and meshgrid for creating coordinate systems – become the foundation for creating compelling scientific visualizations.
 Most importantly, you'll understand how NumPy and Matplotlib work together as an integrated system, with NumPy handling the computation and Matplotlib handling the visualization, forming the core workflow that will carry you through your entire career in computational astrophysics!